Major Rothman is the Director of Administration.

 During his career, he has earned numerous commendations within the Sheriff's Office as well as from other law agencies and organizations.

-He holds a Master of Science degree in Management from Warner Southern College.
-He is also a graduate of Leadership St. Lucie Class 21.
+He holds a Master’s degree in Management from Warner Southern College.
+He is also a graduate of the Senior Management Institute in Police Executives 34th Session Boston, Massachusetts and Leadership St. Lucie Class 21.
 He is an adjunct faculty member at IRSC for law enforcement management and training.
-Jerry is also part-time high school baseball coach.
+Aside from law enforcement, Jerry is committed to community and public service endeavors and serves as a volunteer for several local non-profit agencies